Japan's Asada wavering on retirement from competition

 Known as the only woman to land three of the complicated triple Axel jumps in competition, Asada had struggled with the move this season, prompting some commentators to say she should omit it for the Olympics.

-She fell while attempting it in the short programme but landed it the next day.
+She fell while attempting it in the short program but landed it the next day.

 "Achieving the jump in competition always gave me a huge sense of satisfaction," she said.

-"But there wasn't really any choice - it was already in my programme, and I feel it is one of the things I can give audiences."
+"But there wasn't really any choice - it was already in my program, and I feel it is one of the things I can give audiences."

 Though the Olympics overall were bittersweet, Asada added that she had learned valuable lessons.

-"I had those results in the short programme and I was really sad.
+"I had those results in the short program and I was really sad.
 But I didn't give up and went on to achieve what I wanted," she said.

 "I think this will be a good experience for the rest of my life."